 The fact is that publishing is an imperfect business.
 But it is nevertheless a business, and if you are serious about getting into that business you ought to know what horrors, along with joys, you can expect to encounter.
 Like any business, it operates its own language, its own custom and practice, its own system of priorities; and like any business it is therefore a completely alien beast to anyone on the outside.
 This is the reason why agents exist and why you need one.

 First I need to put the role of the agent in context.
 Book publishing in the UK is constantly evolving and adapting, in response to what is perceived as a perpetual crisis.
 The number of books published increases every year, but the number of debut novels is declining.
 Profitability too is falling – at least for publishers, authors and agents, all of whom share the burden of the inflated discounts demanded and won by the major book chains in return for access to in-store promotions and by the supermarkets simply for stocking the books in the first place.
 The majority of books published never make a profit at all.
+The average annual income for an author is still around £11,000.
+And that average includes the biggest selling names, thereby pulling the average up.
+I suspect the median figure is much lower.
 It’s a grim place to try to make a living from writing.